esmf-org/esmf/src/addon/ESMX/Comps/ESMX_Data/README.md

 | `ungriddedUBound`| The upper bound of the ungridded dimension(s).
 For details see ESMF documentation.   | *none* |
 | `dataValidate`   | [Data validation](#data-validation) applied to the import fields *before* the Advance step.                          | *none* |

-ESMF_Data uses the standard NUOPC data-dependencies during initialize approach to initialize the data in all of the import fields.
+ESMF_Data uses the standard NUOPC data-dependencies during initialize protocol to initialize the data in all of the import fields.
+As per standard NUOPC rules, any import fields that are not connected will trigger an error, causing the application to abort.

 For an example, see the following configuration snippet for `ESMX_Data` instance named `DAT`.